-Adventurer LP delivers the best quality in our campers to the dealer.
+ALP delivers the best quality in our campers to the dealer.
 Before shipping, every camper has been inspected to ensure it is complete and of the best quality.
 As with any owner, the dealer must also inspect and reseal units annually as necessary as they await sale.

 The dealer will perform a complete inspection of the unit to see that it is free from defects.
-Your dealer at the time of purchase will walk you through the camper and explain the proper usage of the following.
+Your dealer at the time of purchase should walk you through the camper and explain the proper usage of the following.

 - Appliances

 - Slide-out operation

 - RV Hookups

 - Electrical Systems

+- Plumbing Systems

 - Loading and Unloading

-- Plumbing Systems